Overweight people who eat mostly whole foods rather than processed foods can lose weight without counting calories or restricting portion sizes.

 Carbohydrates are sugars in singles and combinations of up to millions of sugars bound together.
 Humans can absorb only single sugars, not even two sugars bound together.
 Because they lack the intestinal enzymes to break down soluble fiber, resistant starches and non-starch polysaccharides into single sugars, these unabsorbed carbohydrates pass all the way to the colon where bacteria do have the enzymes to ferment them to break them down to short chain fatty acids, propionate, acetate and butyrate (Proc Nutr Soc, 2015;74:13–22).
 These byproducts of fermentation by bacteria in the colon cause good bacteria to grow in the colon, which reduce inflammation that increases risk for heart attacks, obesity, diabetes and cancer (World J Gastroenterol, 2011;17(12):1519–1528).

-Definition of Unrefined Carbohydrates
+Definitions of Unrefined and Refined Carbohydrates

 Unrefined carbohydrates are plant foods that have not been changed before you eat them: whole fruits, vegetables, un-ground whole grains, beans, nuts and other seeds.
 Refined carbohydrates include plant parts that have had basic components removed or been ground into flour: all extracted sugars, bakery products, pastas, most dry breakfast cereals and so forth.
 See Ultra-Processed Foods